 If you think a tour of Montreal would be better with a local, or want to find additional hole-in-the-wall spots, then we suggest a private tour.

-Learn about the best places to eat and buy groceries, the easiest ways to get around, and more unusual things to see and do.
+Learn about the best places to eat and buy groceries, the easiest ways to get around, and more unusual things to do in Montreal.
 This tour is customizable to fit your every need, and can last between 2-4 hours long!

 By the end of the tour, you’ll feel more comfortable navigating the city, and confident that you have seen all that Montreal has to offer!